Several of my colleagues have been very busy recently working

 What Functionality do we need?

 the following items of functionality that I needed to create to complete my challenge:

 - Add sorting

 - Add inline

 - Add paging

-- Add functionality to add/delete elements.
+- Add functionality

 Populating the table

 data and columns.
 The population was relatively simple, as shown in Listing A (Demo1 in the accompanying download).

 Demonstration files available for download